Munini-imo

 Munini-imo (or muninimo, from Ainu munin ["fermented"] and Japanese imo ["potatoes"]) is a dish of the Ainu people of Northern Japan.
 It is a savory pancake made with potato flour.

-Potatoes are first fermented underground by the repeated freeze-thaw cycles, and then milled and dried.
+Potatoes are first fermented underground by repeated freeze-thaw cycles, and then milled and dried.
 The flour is soaked in water in order to remove the bitter taste and then baked on a griddle like a thick pancake.
 The potato flour made with this process can be easily stored for at least twenty years.
 The munini-imo is very sticky like mochi.